eh3rrera/shopping-cart-pusher/README.md

 ## Getting Started
 1. Clone this repository and `cd` into it.

+2. Replace the credentials in **com.pusher.constants.PusherConstants.java** with your own constants.

+3. In index.html set the constants in lines **39,40,41 to be your own**.

-6. Start the application with one of the following commands (if you're using an IDE like Eclipse, just run the class `com.pusher.ShoppingCartApplication`):
+4. Start the application with one of the following commands (if you're using an IDE like Eclipse, just run the class `com.pusher.ShoppingCartApplication`):

     ```
     mvn spring-boot:run